hybridgroup/cvscope/README.md

 # CVscope

-CVscope is a visual tool for exploring video image filters that are part of OpenCV ([http://opencv.org](http://opencv.org)).
+CVscope is a CLI tool for visually exploring video image filters that are part of OpenCV ([http://opencv.org](http://opencv.org)).

 CVscope itself is written in the Go programming language using GoCV ([https://gocv.io](https://gocv.io)).